 Observations About Short Sales and Foreclosures

-Short sales in Bloomfield HIlls typically take a lot longer to close than traditional sales, requiring complex documentation and extended back-and-forth between the seller and lender.
+Short sales in Metro Detroit Michigan typically take a lot longer to close than traditional sales, requiring complex documentation and extended back-and-forth between the seller and lender.
 If you make an offer on a short sale, it not only has to be accepted by the seller but also has to be submitted to and approved by the lender (who is taking a loss).
 If your offer isn’t approved, then you’ll have to restart the whole process.
 As a result, short sales usually take three to six months to complete while foreclosures usually close within 30 to 45days of an offer’s being accepted.

 Another important aspect to keep in mind is that short sale and foreclosure properties are often vacant for long periods and frequently in disrepair.
 In addition, these properties almost always must be purchased as-is.
 The good news here for buyers is that if you’re willing to invest a little in repairs and put in a little elbow grease, you can get a great deal on these properties.

-Traditional sales vs. short sales and foreclosures in Bloomfield HIlls – which one is right for you?
+Traditional sales vs. short sales and foreclosures in Metro Detroit Michigan – which one is right for you?
 Again, it depends primarily on your purpose in buying the property, what you intend to do with it.
 It also depends on whether you’re willing to play the waiting game and are prepared to take on a distressed property.
 In such a situation, it’s best to lean on the expertise of a qualified real estate professional.
 And we’re prepared to provide the guidance you may need.
 Call us today at 248-330-4421!